 Introduction to the Mi-STAR Curriculum for Facilitators

-Facilitator trainees participate in six PLC meetings with training leaders as they work through the Introduction to the Curriculum for Facilitators Canvas course.
+PLF and TL trainees participate in six PLC meetings with training leaders as they work through the Introduction to the Curriculum for New PLFs and TLs Canvas course.

 Facilitate Teacher Pathway

-PLFs facilitate the professional learning activities on the Teacher Pathway for their teachers and support the teachers as they complete the training and begin to implement the Mi-STAR curriculum in their classrooms.
+PLFs and TLs support teachers as they complete the training and begin to implement the Mi-STAR curriculum in their classrooms.

-Facilitators have the option to provide the Introduction to the Curriculum PLC meetings for their teachers, or to have teachers participate in that activity virtually with Mi-STAR staff.
+Facilitators have the option to provide the Phase 1 Introduction to the Curriculum PLC meetings for their teachers, or to have teachers participate in that activity virtually with Mi-STAR staff.

 Communicate Updates from Mi-STAR

-Certified PLFs are the first point of contact for teachers who have questions about implementing Mi-STAR.
-PLFs share updates from Mi-STAR regularly, such as when new curriculum and pedagogy resources become available or when there are new virtual professional learning opportunities.
-PLFs also report back to Mi-STAR regarding their teachers’ successes and challenges.
+Certified PLFs and TLs are the first point of contact for teachers who have questions about implementing Mi-STAR.
+PLFs and TLs share updates from Mi-STAR regularly, such as when new curriculum and pedagogy resources become available or when there are new virtual professional learning opportunities.
+They also report back to Mi-STAR regarding their teachers’ successes and challenges.

 Quarterly Check-In Meetings

-Certified PLFs are invited to virtually join other PLFs, Coaches, and Mi-STAR staff for quarterly meetings to discuss updates with Mi-STAR and to share successes and challenges in supporting teachers as they complete the Professional Learning Program and implement the Mi-STAR Curriculum.
+Certified PLFs and TLs virtually join other PLFs, TLs, and Mi-STAR staff for quarterly meetings to discuss updates with Mi-STAR and to share successes and challenges in supporting teachers as they complete the Professional Learning Program and implement the Mi-STAR curriculum.

 Annual PLF Refresher Sessions

-PLFs participate in two hours of Annual PLF Refreshers on timely topics that help them support teachers in their area to implement Mi-STAR.
+PLFs and TLs participate in two hours of Annual PLF/TL Refreshers on timely topics that help them support teachers in their area to implement Mi-STAR.
 These include Mi-STAR Learning Series sessions, webinars, and MSTA presentations.